 1. Microsoft OneNote

 Often overlooked as a note-keeping app, we at CommLab have been leveraging its range of features that most are unaware of.
 OneNote can be used to jot down notes, digitize the handwritten notes to text, and even organize a collection of personal information.
 To put it simply, Microsoft OneNote functions as a digital version of a paper notebook that even allows collaborating and sharing notes with other OneNote users over a network or the Internet.
-How is this app used to retrieve content from old Flash courses?
+How is this app used to retrieve content when you are converting Flash to HTML5?

 2. Free Online OCR Software